MistyCommunity/Documentation/src/content/index.md

    * or anything you like

 There are two basic types of skill architecture:

-* [**Local**](./docs/skills/local-skill-architecture).
-You upload your code to the robot, and it runs internally on Misty.
-Local skills can also interact with external data, such as cloud calls and non-Misty API calls.
+* [**On-Robot JavaScript API Architecture**](./docs/skills/local-skill-architecture).
+You write code using Misty's JavaScript API and upload it to the robot.
+This code runs internally on Misty and can interact with external data, such as cloud calls and non-Misty API calls.
-* [**Remote**](./docs/skills/remote-command-architecture).
+* [**REST API & WebSocket Architecture**](./docs/skills/remote-command-architecture).
 Your code runs on an external device (say, in desktop browser or on a Raspberry Pi) and not onboard the robot.